Computer model locks in Browns vs. Bears picks, score prediction for NFL Week 15

 How to bet Cleveland Browns vs. Chicago Bears in NFL Week 15 action

 Kickoff from Soldier Field is set for 1 p.m.
 ET on FOX.
 The Bears are 7.5-point favorites, per the latest Browns vs. Bears odds from DraftKings, while the total, or over/under for points scored, is 39.5.
-Before making any Browns vs. Bears picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Bears are -392 money line favorites (risk $392 to win $100), while the Browns are +308 underdogs.
+Before making any Bears vs. Browns picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Bears vs. Browns on Sunday